ai404/sim_calibration_duckietown/README.md

 $ xhost +
 ```
 ### Get the ID of the notebook container
-Get the Container ID of the container running from the `duckietown/dt-notebook:daffy` image.
+Get the container ID of the container running from the `duckietown/dt-notebook:daffy` image.
 This can be done with the `docker ps` command.

-### Connect to the docker container using the ID `![CONTAINER ID]` you just found
+### Connect to the docker container using the container ID you just found
 ```
 $ docker exec -it -u root -e DISPLAY=host.docker.internal:0 ![CONTAINER ID] /bin/bash
 ```